accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 `pydbm` is Python library for building Restricted Boltzmann Machine(RBM), Deep Boltzmann Machine(DBM), Long Short-Term Memory Recurrent Temporal Restricted Boltzmann Machine(LSTM-RTRBM), and Shape Boltzmann Machine(Shape-BM).
 From the view points of functionally equivalents and structural expansions, this library also prototypes many variants such as Encoder/Decoder based on LSTM, Convolutional Auto-Encoder, and Spatio-temporal Auto-Encoder.

-This is Cython version. [pydbm_mxnet](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern/mxnet) (MXNet version) is derived from this library.

 ## Documentation

 Full documentation is available on [https://code.accel-brain.com/Deep-Learning-by-means-of-Design-Pattern/](https://code.accel-brain.com/Deep-Learning-by-means-of-Design-Pattern/) .
 This document contains information on functionally reusability, functional scalability and functional extensibility.